openscope/openscope/documentation/airport-guides/einn.md

 | EIP09| A circle 1 nm radius centred at 5265883N, 00861686W| SFC - 2,000 ft | Limerick City Prison |

 ### Videomap
-Provided with the videomap is a atop down view of the airport's runways.
-The vertical marks on the  extended centreline represents a fix used on ILS charts.
+Provided with the videomap is a atop down view of the airport's runways, the Shannon CTA, the South West coastline and nearby airfields.
+Every dash on an extended centreline represents one (1) nautical mile, with each small 'T' representing four (4) miles.

 All restricted airspaces are plotted too.